Croatia Architecture

 Historic City of Trogir

-For more information, check out our Trogir city page.
+For more information, see our Trogir city page.

 Historical Complex of Split with the Palace of Diocletian

-For more information, check out our Split city page.
+For more information, see our Split city page.

 Old City of Dubrovnik

-For more information, check out our Dubrovnik city page.
+For more information, see our Dubrovnik city page.

 Stari Grad Plain